+ESTHETICS CURRICULUM REQUIREMENT BREAKDOWN (600 TOTAL CLOCK HOURS)

+MINIMUM HOURS OF TECHNICAL INSTRUCTION REQUIRED

+MINIMUM PRACTICAL OPERATIONS REQUIRED

-ESTHETICS CURRICULUM REQUIREMENT BREAKDOWN (600 TOTAL CLOCK HOURS) Minimum Hours of Technical Instruction Required Minimum Practical Operations Required (1) 350 Hours of Technical Instruction and Practical Training in Facia - - instruction in Facials shall be completed with the minimum hours of techni ical instruction and practical operations for each subject-matter as follows: 1 MANUAL, ELECTRICAL AND CHEMICAL FACIALS 70 140 The subject of manual, electrical and chemical facials shall include, but is not limited to the following techniques and procedures: Manual scientific manipulations, packs, and masks.
-Electrical Facials include the dermal lights and electrical apparatus, for facials and skin care purposes; h producing an electrical current shall not be used to stimulate so as to cor contracting, the muscles of the body or face.
-Chemical Facials include chem and scrubs.
-Training shall emphasize that only the non-living, uppermost la the epidermis, may be removed, and only for the purpose of beautification. be performed in accordance with Section 992 regarding skin peeling.
-PREPARATION The subject of Preparation shall include, but not be limited to the followin intake procedures, contraindications, professionalism, client record keep care, CPR/AED, salon and spa skills.
-(2) 200 Hours of Technical Instruction in Health and Safety use of electric owever, machi- ntract, or for t nical skin peels, ayers of facial s All practical op 15 g issues: Client oing, pre and p al modalities, nes capable of he purpose of packs, masks kin, known as erations must - consultation, post operative The required subjects of instruction in Health and Safety shall be complete number of hours of technical instruction for each subject-matter as follows IIIIuIII LAWS AND REGULATIONS 10 - The subject of Laws and Regulations shall include, but is not limited to, the following issues: The Barbering and Cosmetology Act and the Board's Rules and Regulations.
-HEALTH AND SAFETY CONSIDERATIONS 40 - The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, communicable diseases including HIV/AIDS and Hepatitis B. Chemical composition and purpose of cosmetic and skin care preparation.
+(1) 350 Hours of Technical Instruction and Practical Training in Facials The required subjects of instruction in Facials shall be completed with the minimum hours of technical instruction and practical operations for each subject-matter as follows:

+MANUAL, ELECTRICAL AND CHEMICAL FACIALS

+The subject of manual, electrical and chemical facials shall include, but is not limited to the following techniques and procedures: Manual Facials including cleansing, scientific manipulations, packs, and masks.
+Electrical Facials include the use of electrical modalities, dermal lights and electrical apparatus, for facials and skin care purposes; however, machines capable of producing an electrical current shall not be used to stimulate so as to contract, or for the purpose of contracting, the muscles of the body or face.
+Chemical Facials include chemical skin peels, packs, masks and scrubs.
+Training shall emphasize that only the non-living, uppermost layers of facial skin, known as the epidermis, may be removed, and only for the purpose of beautification.
+All practical operations must be performed in accordance with Section 992 regarding skin peeling.

+Preparation 15 -

+The subject of Preparation shall include, but not be limited to the following issues: Client consultation, intake procedures, contraindications, professionalism, client record keeping, pre and post operative care, CPR/AED, salon and spa skills.

+(2) 200 Hours of Technical Instruction in Health and Safety

+The required subjects of instruction in Health and Safety shall be completed with the minimum number of hours of technical instruction for each subject-matter as follows:

+LAWS AND REGULATIONS 10

+The subject of Laws and Regulations shall include, but is not limited to, the following issues: The Barbering and Cosmetology Act and the Board's Rules and Regulations.

+HEALTH AND SAFETY CONSIDERATIONS

+The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, communicable diseases including HIV/AIDS and Hepatitis B. Chemical composition and purpose of cosmetic and skin care preparation.
 Elementary chemical makeup, chemical skin peels, physical and chemical changes of matter.
 Electrical current, principles of operating electrical devices, and the various safety precautions used when operating electrical equipment.

-PHYSIOLOGY DISINFECTION AND SANITATION 10 -
+PHYSIOLOGY DISINFECTION AND SANITATION